Nixtla/nixtlar/README.md

 - Works with both data frames and [tsibbles](https://tsibble.tidyverts.org/).

-- Allows you to use TimeGPT’s main features, including:
+- Allows you to use `TimeGPT`’s main features, including:

   - Anomaly detection
   - Exogenous variables